-200 Response entity contains the created structure along with all application/json, OK of its fields. application/xml Field permissions is included if the REST API user has Control (see page 316) permission on this structure.
+Version 1 560 Response entity contains the created structure along with all of its fields.

+Field permissions is included if the REST API user has Control (see page 328) permission on this structure.

 Field owner is included if the REST API user is either the owner of this structure or has Browse Users permission.